-The Masters of Health Administration (MPA) prepares graduates for managerial and leadership roles in the challenging and complex field of health care administration.
+The Master of Health Administration (MHA) prepares graduates for managerial and leadership roles in the challenging and complex field of health care administration.
 The curriculum develops advanced executive abilities through a combination of core competencies and specialized areas of concentration.

 Market Appropriate.
 Our MHA program emphasizes management principles that are relevant to nonprofit health organizations, which comprise the largest segment of Michigan's health industry